♪♪Gimme Head With Hair, Long Beautiful Hair♪♪

 Perfect for in-between washings, as a root volumizer or just for use in a pinch, dry shampoo could be a lifesaver.
 Mei and her team over at reviews.com recently researched the best (and affordable!) dry shampoos based on whether you’re seeking an eco-friendly, drugstore, or salon quality formula.
 Mei said that for her, dry shampoo has become an absolute must in her regular hair care regimen - seriously saving her time and reducing the damage from one-too-many balayagé treatments!
 Mei and her team put in over 45 hours of research and literally hand tested 17 (17!) products to bring you their top picks, runners up and even a guide on how to use dry shampoos!
 If you're a user of dry shampoo or just curious about it, this review is not to be missed.

-Personally, I have been suffering from a wee bit of dandruff, and I found that The Body Shop's Ginger Scalp Care Shampoo helps so much.
+During the winter I tend to suffer from a wee bit of dandruff, and I found that The Body Shop's Ginger Scalp Care Shampoo helps so much.
 It's made with vegan silk protein, birch bark and white willow bark extracts and smells nothing short of delicious!

 I also recommend their ginger scalp serum, which helps tremendously with itchy, dry scalp (something many of us suffer from in during colder temperatures), This scalp serum also contains birch bark and white willow bark extracts, and helps to rebalance the scalp from excess oils and sebum.